Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: LQG states with boundary Qudits

 Physical states in LQG must, among other things, be gauge invariant.
 Therefore intertwiners are useful in their construction, as we will describe below.
 To be precise, we consider intertwiners according to the following definition. \begin{definition}[Intertwiner] Let $\ket\psi\in\bigotimes_{i=1}^n \HH_{d_i}$ be a $n$-partite quantum state and $R(g)=\bigotimes_{i=1}^n R^{(i)}(g)$ a representation of the group $G$ where each $R^{(i)}: G\to \operatorname{GL}(\CC^{d_i})$ is a $d_i$-dimensional representation of $G$.
 The state $\ket\psi$ is called \textbf{$G$-invariant} with respect to the representations $R^{(i)}$ if

 for all $g\in G$.
 The tensor $T$ defining $\ket\psi$ via Eq.~\eqref{eq:state_tensor} is called \textbf{$G$-intertwiner}.
 Interpreted as a map from one partition to its complement, the tensor $T: \bigotimes_{i\in \mathcal{I}} \HH_{d_i} \to \bigotimes_{i\in \mathcal{I}^\complement} \HH_{d_i}$ is called \textbf{covariant map}. \end{definition} Although in this section, we only need the definition for spin $j_i$ representations of $G=\SUT$ of dimension $d_i = 2j_i+1$, we later also consider U(1) representations and thus keep Definition \ref{def:inv_int} general.
-Note that states with invariance properties as in Eq.~(\ref{eq-symmetry}) have been widely discussed in quantum information theory \cite{Werner89, Eggeling_2001, Cabello_2003}.
+Note that states with invariance properties as in Eq.~(\ref{eq:symmetry}) have been widely discussed in quantum information theory \cite{Werner89, Eggeling_2001, Cabello_2003}.
+For the definition of spin network states, we assume a slightly stricter condition, $R(g) \ket{\psi} = \ket{\psi}$, to avoid bookkeeping with global phases.

 The kinematic Hilbert space $\mathcal{H}_{\rm kin}$ of loop quantum gravity is finally constructed by holonomies and intertwiners contracted in an SU(2)-invariant fashion.
 For a given graph $\Gamma$, the graph Hilbert space